datahai/GenMLV/README.md

 🔧 1.
 Setup and Initialization

-sql_root_path: Root directory containing subfolders with .sql files.
+-sql_root_path: Root directory containing subfolders with .sql files.

-metadata_file_path: Path to a JSON file that stores metadata about the .sql files (e.g., last modified time).
+-metadata_file_path: Path to a JSON file that stores metadata about the .sql files (e.g., last modified time).

 📁 2.
 Load or Initialize Metadata